brianmcallister/m/readme.md

 m
 =

-mighty magical minimal macho menu

-yeah that's right
+A super-simple way to style select elements.

-start the demo
+Start the demo
 cd in to demo/, run bundle install, then bundle exec foreman start

+TODO -
+lots